JoeManto/OIT-CX/testing/testingplan.md

 # Usability

 #### Extensiveness
-- The coverage the usability t will cover the whole web app
+- The coverage the usability test will cover the whole web app
 #### When to Usability Test
-- These usability t will be done by the client and by student employee on a 2 week basis
+- These usability test will be done by the client and by student employee on a 2 week basis

 #### Expected Results
 - The expected results are that the client finds improvements that will make the site more useable.